Mazamars312/Analogue_Pocket_Neogeo/README.md

 * I2S Audio Bus

 ## Can I play in PAL mode
 Yes.
-Once in the game, press the Anaolgue Pocket's Home button then direct yourself to the /Settings/Cores menu.
+Once in the game, press the Anaolgue Pocket's Home button then direct yourself to the /Core Settings/Cores menu.
 In there you can select between NTSC and PAL on the fly.
 You can even move the screen around, but this is very limited at this moment.

+## Why is the refresh different then to the Mister core?
+First off the core runs in MSV mode (so a straight 24mhz) So I bet that is one of the two issues.

+Secondly, I am using a PLL and not counters for dividing the clocks internally on the Neogeo, My theory is that the counters ran a bit faster on the set and hold stage of the regs then the PLL.

+## Some games are cut off on the sides of the image

+It looks like some games like to use about 304 pixel output and others like 320 pixels.
+The next build will have this option to select between these two options.

+## Why where you late with this release?
+I have been both moving house and renovating at the same time.
+So I didnt want dust on and in my computer and Pocket.
+20sq meters of ripping up tiles is a fun task but very dusty job.

 ## License
 * All the code I have built is free and open to everyone to help on building cores.